Skip to main content

 The DoD Warrior Games are composed of over 200 wounded, ill, and injured service members and veteran athletes.
 (The appearance of U.S. Department of Defense (DoD) visual information does not imply or constitute DoD endorsement)

-Military athletes from across the country will gather in Colorado Springs from July 18-26 to compete in the 2025 Warrior Games.
+Military athletes from across the country will gather in San Antonio from June 13-20 to compete in the 2026 Warrior Games.

-The Department of Defense holds this unique event to gather hundreds of wounded, ill, and injured service members and veterans to compete in an array of adaptive sports.
+This unique event brings together hundreds of wounded, ill, and injured service members and veterans to compete in an array of adaptive sports.

 Here's more about the Warrior Games and why physical health and wellness are important for a warrior’s well-being.